This article was last updated by on

 • Separate any debris from the seeds that you have collected.

-• After this, you can place the seeds in a paper envelope, zip-lock bag, or glass jar.
+• Place the seeds in a paper envelope, zip-lock bag, or glass jar.

-• Place the bags or jars in a cool, dry place.
+• Mark the collection and storage date, then keep the bags or jars in a cool, dry area.

 Image represents storing canna lily seeds